What we can support

 - An overview of the event program

-- A project budget (that points out what Lotterywest support is requested for)
+- A project budget (that details what Lotterywest support is requested for)

 - An event management plan including your risk management strategy, and evaluation plan (relative to the size and nature of the event)

 If your group is unincorporated, there are other things we need from you.
-Please refer to what we need.
+Find out more in our getting started section.

 - Department of Veterans Affairs - for information on the Anzac Centenary and to seek approval to use the word 'Anzac' or the Anzac Centenary logo.